 Arms length transactions is any person, body or firm that falls outside of the connected part definition given above.
 It is possible to change from connected party to arms length and vice versa.
-If you are unsure of the arms length status of the scheme's holdings please let us know.
+The cash at bank is held on arms length terms.